-- 1. THAT Council receive the results of Phase 3 Draft ESS public consultation for information, as outlined in Section 3 of this report. - THAT Council approve the final Burnaby Environmental Sustainability Strategy (ESS) dated 2016 October 5 as outlined in Section 4 of this report. - 3.
-THAT Council approve the final Burnaby Community Energy and Emissions Plan (CEEP) dated 2016 October 20 as outlined in Section 5 of this report. - 4.
-THAT Council authorize staff to develop implementation plans to identify timelines, priorities, lead responsibility, recommended processes and/or approaches, and resources required for both the ESS and CEEP. - 5.
+- 2. THAT Council approve the final Burnaby Environmental Sustainability Strategy (ESS) dated 2016 October 5 as outlined in Section 4 of this report. - 3.
+THAT Council approve the final Burnaby Community Energy and Emissions Plan (CEEP) dated 2016 October 20 as outlined in Section 5 of this report. - THAT Council authorize staff to develop implementation plans to identify timelines, priorities, lead responsibility, recommended processes and/or approaches, and resources required for both the ESS and CEEP. - 5.
 THAT Council authorize the Mayor to issue certificates of acknowledgement and hard copies of the ESS to all the citizen members of the ESS Steering Committee who contributed to the creation of the ESS.